substance/legacy-docs/substance_blog/substance-io-relaunches/content.md

 Limitations

 We're still owing you a stable rich text editor.
-We've got pretty far, but the editor is not yet stable enough to be part of the release.
+We've got really far, but the editor is not yet stable enough to be part of the release.

 ## Substance IO